crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 13. The [OnIconAvailableOnReceivedIconActivityAsync](OnIconAvailableOnReceivedIconActivityAsync.java) sample demonstrates how to load icon when it's available, include:
+### 13. The [XWalkViewWithOnIconAvailableOnReceivedIconAsync](XWalkViewWithOnIconAvailableOnReceivedIconAsync.java) sample demonstrates how to load icon when it's available, include:

 * XWalkView can load icon when it's available